Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 - `-pca`: compute and control for top 3 principle components, otherwise don't control of pcs

 # Outputs
+The outputs from our program will be files that must be opened and viewed.
+These include:
 - "significant.csv" = csv file of gennome-wide significant hits.
 - "results.csv" = csv file of all associations.
 - "simulation_betas.png" = a histogram of betas when you use the simulated option